TatuLund/TwinColSelect/README.md

 ## Release notes

+### Version 1.5.0

+- Added right to left support, requires Vaadin 14.3 or newer

 ### Version 1.4.1

 - Fixed the default constructor to use empty set as default value (see #4)